 - Business units

+Many business applications use master data.
+It’s often held in many different places, with lots of overlap and redundancy, in different formats, and with varying degrees of quality.
 Master data management (MDM) is the practice of identifying, cleaning, storing, and – most importantly – governing this data.

-MDM best practices vary along the spectrum of merging all master data into a single location to managing data assets for easy access from a single service or application.
+MDM best practices vary, from merging all master data into a single location to managing data assets for easy access from a single service or application.

 Because master data is highly connected and shared, poorly built MDM systems cost business agility in a way that ripples throughout your enterprise.
-Most legacy MDM systems rely on a relational database which isn’t optimized for traversing relationships or rapid responsiveness.
+Most legacy MDM systems rely on a relational database that isn’t optimized for traversing relationships or rapid responsiveness.